GDPR for Authors: Are You Compliant?

 • If you have a webpage, create a privacy policy.
 You can find some useful help on this website.

 • Create strong passwords!
 This might seem obvious, but let’s just say it: you can’t use the same password for your bank account, email account and MailChimp account.
 As a data controller, it is your responsibility to do everything you can to keep data safe.
-Use strong passwords, change them frequently – and hope for the best.
+Use strong passwords and change them frequently.

 Further reading